slaeryan/slaeryan.github.io/posts/midnighttrain.md

 If we can encrypt a data blob with DPAPI on the target host, that encrypted data cannot be decrypted anywhere else but the same host machine.
 This means that if a payload is encrypted directly on the targeted asset, it shall make decryption and ergo execution non-trivial on a non-targeted asset like a sandbox or say a malware analyst's VM.

-I got inspiration for this from a malware named **InvisiMole**, technical analysis courtesy of [ESET](https://www.welivesecurity.com/wp-content/uploads/2020/06/ESET_InvisiMole.pdf).
+I got the inspiration for this from a malware named **InvisiMole**, technical analysis courtesy of [ESET](https://www.welivesecurity.com/wp-content/uploads/2020/06/ESET_InvisiMole.pdf).

 You can read in-detail about DPAPI if you're interested [here](https://docs.microsoft.com/en-us/previous-versions/ms995355(v=msdn.10)?redirectedfrom=MSDN#windataprotection-dpapi_topic04).